Humanoid Joint logoHumanoid Joint

 Contact: [email protected]

-Alias coverage: actuators in humanoid robots is answered here as the same humanoid actuator selection problem.
+Alias coverage: "actuators used in humanoid robots" is answered here as the same humanoid actuator selection problem.

 Report summary